chango/inferno/doc/index.rst

 `Disco <http://discoproject.org/>`_, and focused on the following.

     * Query language for large amounts of structured text (csv, json, etc)
-    * Continuous and scheduled map/reduce daemon with an HTTP interface
+    * A ontinuous and scheduled map/reduce daemon with an HTTP interface

 Questions?
 ==========